ozymandium/g1fitting/README.md

 I've ported his MATLAB sampling function back to C++ and added a Python 2.7 wrapper for `Clothoid::buildClothoid` and `Clothoid::pointsOnClothoid`.
 The MATLAB function `G1spline`, which computes a spline for `N > 2` points, has not yet been ported.

-## Build
+## Build/install

+Installation is available via PyPI: `pip install g1fitting`

+The `pypi` branch has all code related to that.

+### Source build

 #### C++ library
-typical CMake operation: `mkdir build && cd build && cmake .. && make && ./test`
+typical CMake operation: `mkdir build && cd build && cmake .. && make install && ./test`

 #### Python wrapper
-Use the typical method: `python setup.py build && python test.py`.
+Use the typical method: `python setup.py install && python test.py`.
 This does not require the C++ library to be built, and operates without the CMake build system.

 Note that this has only been tested on Linux